Science & Technology

 Wet AMD, Diabetic Macular Edema (DME), Diabetic Retinopathy (DR), and

-Retinal Vein Occlusion (RVO) account for over 13.7 million patients in US
+Retinal Vein Occlusion (RVO) account for over 13.7 million patients in US1 and 96 million patients per year worldwide,

 Wet Age-Related Macular Degeneration (wAMD)